Austro-Italian ironclad arms race: The Italian ironclad debate

-Unlike their Austrian counterparts, the Italian naval commission overwhelmingly opposed the construction of further ironclads, and supported a Regia Marina built around screw-frigates, ships-of-the-line, and other unarmored ships.
-This decision can in part be contributed to Menabrea's decision to appoint older Italian admirals as commission members, who had less experience with ironclad warships and had served most of their careers aboard wooden vessels.
-Using their recommendations, Menabrea proposed that four ships-of-the-line be constructed for the Regia Marina as part of the centerpiece of the Italian naval plan for 1862–1865.
+Unlike their Austrian counterparts, the Italian naval commission overwhelmingly opposed the construction of further ironclads, and supported a Regia Marina.
+This decision can in part be attributed to Menabrea's decision to appoint older Italian admirals as commission members, who had served most of their careers aboard wooden vessels.
+Using their recommendations, Menabrea proposed that four ships-of-the-line be constructed as the centerpiece of the Italian naval plan for 1862–1865.
 Menabrea attempted to placate all other factions within the Italian government by offering in the 1862–1865 naval program that the Regia Marina also acquire two ironclads from British shipyards for those who supported armored ships, twelve gunboats for those who supported coastal defense, and several transport ships for those who supported continuing the Risorgimento to the shores of Austria.
 Rather than win over the various different naval factions within Italy however, Menabrea's proposal disappointed nearly everyone and gained few supporters within the Chamber of Deputies.
-The proposal never got beyond the planning stages however, as Bettino Ricasoli, who had succeeded Cavour as Prime Minister, was forced to resign the office in March 1862.
-Urbano Rattazzi replaced Ricasoli as Prime Minister, and selected Persano as Italy's Minister of the Navy.
+The proposal never got beyond the planning stages however, as Bettino Ricasoli, who had succeeded Cavour as prime minister, was forced to resign the office in March 1862.
+Urbano Rattazzi replaced Ricasoli as prime minister, and selected Persano as Italy's Minister of the Navy.
 Persano quickly went to work scrapping Menabrea's fleet plans, replacing it with plans for more ironclad warships.